indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 ## Large classes aren't the fault of field injection

-I don't think I'm in the position to list all the reasons why classes grow too large.
-Certainly field injection is not the main reason, but I think it contributes to it.
-I guess large classes are created due to multiple bad programming practices.
-[But I see this happening especially in many Spring applications](https://www.petrikainulainen.net/software-development/design/the-biggest-flaw-of-spring-web-applications/).
+Of course, field injection is not *the* reason why classes grow too large.
+I don't think I'm in the position to list all the reasons here but on the whole it comes down to bad programming practices.
+But when it comes to field injection, I think it can contribute to it.
+[I see this happening especially in many Spring applications](https://www.petrikainulainen.net/software-development/design/the-biggest-flaw-of-spring-web-applications/).

 I'm sure you've seen this before.
 Let's imagine a Spring application with an `Invoice` entity.
 An entity class is not useful unless you have a way to persist it.
 Therefore our imaginary Spring app has an `InvoiceRepository`.
 Where do we put our business logic?
 Let's create an `InvoiceService`.
-And what usually ends up happening is that everything that is slightly related to invoices is implemented in `InvoiceService` and the service class grows out of hand.
+What usually ends up happening is that everything that is slightly related to invoices is implemented in `InvoiceService` and the service class grows out of hand.

-//question this architecture pattern, anemic domain model

 Field injection only amplifies that in my opinion.
 It takes away the pain of introducing a new dependency.
 I'm not saying that programming should be painful but *autowiring* a new field is so easy that we stop thinking about whether we should actually do it.
 More on that later.

-## What's wrong with field injection?
+//question this architecture pattern, anemic domain model

+## So, is there anything else?

+The fact that a class can grow out of hand if we *autowire* too much collaborators into a single class is, of course, a weak argument against field injection.
+Good discipline can prevent issues like that.
+So is there anything else?

-As [Oliver Gierke put in his blog](http://olivergierke.de/2013/11/why-field-injection-is-evil/), it's NullPointerExceptions beginning to happen.
+As [Oliver Gierke put in his blog](http://olivergierke.de/2013/11/why-field-injection-is-evil/), using field injection is begging for NullPointerExceptions to happen.
 Say you create an instance of your class without a DI container.
 You don't know, without looking at the source, which dependencies are needed for the class to behave correctly.
 So it's just a matter of time until you call a method which in turn calls a dependency that is not initialized.
 He argues that [dependencies need to be communicated publically](http://blog.schauderhaft.de/2012/01/01/the-one-correct-way-to-do-dependency-injection/#comment-2825180814).

 **The problem with field injection is that you are allowed to instantiate a class in an invalid state**.
 The class does not force invariants.
 I personally feel that objects should be ready to be worked with after construction.
 Everything the object needs to do its job should be provided via the constructor.
 If the object needs a dependency to behave correctly, it seems only logical that it publicly advertises it as one of the required constructor parameters.
 It's like making a promise.
-As long as you provide me the required tools to work with, I make sure the job is done.
+As long as *you* provide me the required tools to work with, *I* make sure the job is done.

 ## To hide or expose dependencies?